WGBH-MLA/FixIt/readme.md

     }
 ]
 ```
-`/api/transcript/game_two` provides a list of transcripts where each phrase has an extra key indicating whether the phrase needs the user to provide a correction.
+`/api/transcript/game_two` provides an array of transcripts where each phrase has an extra key indicating whether the phrase needs the user to provide a correction.
 Otherwise, the data looks exactly as in the game one endpoint above.
 This endpoint only responds to GET requests.
-Example data from the list of phrases:
+Example data from the array of phrases:

 ```javascript
             {